etc1290/Stembase/log.md

 		-- finished
 	2. Fix the bug that selected header not highlighted -- finished
+	3. Fix the bug that click inside the editable block would parse data -- finished
 ---
 	## 2023.05.11		version 0.6.2
 	-- Rewire function